ImSwitch/ImSwitch/docs/Hdf5datafile.rst

 Object attributes
 ==================
-The rest of the metadata is stored as HDF5 attributes, containing information about the detectors, lasers, recording, and scanning.
+The rest of the metadata is also stored as HDF5 attributes in the datasets, containing information about the detectors, lasers, recording, and scanning.

 Detectors
 ----------